|Takashima, Shiga (高島市; Takashima-shi)|

 In area, Takashima is one of Shiga's largest cities.
 The city has the following six areas based on the former towns and village which merged in Jan.
 2005 to form Takashima: Adogawa, Imazu, Shin-Asahi, Makino, Takashima, and Kutsuki.
 Each district has its own unique characteristics and attractions.
 The city is so large that it would take days to see what you should see.
 Can't see everything in a single trip there.

-Takashimaya Department Store is named after Takashima.
-Ironically, no branch is found in Takashima.
+The Takashimaya Department Store chain is named after Takashima.
+Ironically, no branch is found in Takashima nor in Shiga.

 |Imazu||Harie kabata||Kaizu Rikishi Matsuri|

 |Shichikawa Matsuri||Omizo Matsuri||Makino|